Design

 1. The user calls the client.evaluations.create() method on an instance of the Python API client.

-7. Concurrently, the orchestrator consumes the dyff.workflows.state message and sees that the entity has .status = Created.
+7. Concurrently, the dyff-orchestrator consumes the dyff.workflows.state message and sees that the entity has .status = Created.
 The orchestrator checks whether scheduling preconditions are met – whether all dependencies are in .status = Ready and whether the user account’s quotas can accommodate the workflow.
-If preconditions are satisfied, the orchestrator creates an Evaluation k8s resource in the cluster and produces a status change message to dyff.workflows.events like ID: {"status": "Admitted"}.
+If preconditions are satisfied, the orchestrator creates an Evaluation k8s resource in the cluster and produces a status change message to dyff.workflows.events like ID: {"command": "UpdateEntityStatus", "body": {"status": "Admitted"}}.

 9. The dyff-operator sees the new Evaluation k8s resource and creates other k8s resources to execute the various steps in the Evaluation workflow.
-In the first step, it creates an InferenceSession k8s resource for the inference “server”, and a Job running the evaluation_client image for the inference “client”.
+In the first step, it creates an InferenceSession k8s resource for the inference “server”, and a Job running the evaluation-client image for the inference “client”.
 InferenceSession is another k8s custom resource, and it triggers the dyff-operator to create a Deployment containing replicas of the inference model and a Service exposing the replicas on the internal network.
-The operator watches the client Job, and when it is complete, it starts the second step, where a verify_evaluation_output Job checks the output for completeness.
+The operator watches the client Job, and when it is complete, it starts the second step, where a verify-evaluation-output Job checks the output for completeness.
 As each step completes, the operator sets the .status.conditions of the k8s resource to record the progress of the workflow.

 10. The workflows-informer service watches for changes to the status of the k8s resources through the k8s API “watch” mechanism.
-When the k8s resource status changes, it produces a corresponding message to dyff.workflows.events, such as ID: {"status": "Admitted", "reason": "Unverified"} or ID: {"status": "Complete"}.
+When the k8s resource status changes, it produces a corresponding message to dyff.workflows.events, such as ID: {"command": "UpdateEntityStatus", "body": {"status": "Complete"}}

 Principles